spectrocloud/librarium/docs/docs-content/palette-cli/commands/validator.md

 :::info

 A [kind](https://kind.sigs.k8s.io/) cluster will be deployed as part of the Validator installation.
 The name of the kind cluster is `validator-kind-cluster`.
 You can find the `kind` binary installed in the `$HOME/.palette/bin` directory.
+You can install the Validator into an existing Kubernetes cluster by using the Helm chart.
+Refer to the [Validator Helm Install](https://github.com/spectrocloud-labs/validator#installation) steps for more information.

 :::